Youngzt998/ziteng.yang.github.io/index.md

 [Inside Chinese internet, we some times called it "chicken soup" if some sentence or story is heuristic]

-- "Talk is cheap.
-Show me the code." --- Linus Torvalds
+- *"Talk is cheap.
+Show me the code."* --- Linus Torvalds

-- "Talk is cheap.
-Show me the proof." --- Qinxiang Cao
+- *"Talk is cheap.
+Show me the proof."* --- Qinxiang Cao

-- "Talk is not cheap" --- Some Cyber-friends
+- *"Talk is not cheap"* --- Some Cyber-stranger

-- “闻道有先后，术业有专攻”  --- 韩愈
+- *“闻道有先后，术业有专攻”*  --- 韩愈

-  - One might have learned the doctrine earlier than the other, or might be a master in his own special field. --- [Yu Han](https://en.wikipedia.org/wiki/Han_Yu)
+  One might have learned the doctrine earlier than the other, or might be a master in his own special field. --- [Yu Han](https://en.wikipedia.org/wiki/Han_Yu)

 - [Russell's Message](https://www.youtube.com/watch?v=ihaB8AFOhZo):